BlogGLP-1Living with Diabetes: How a GLP-1 Can Help Your Health

 • Multiple endocrine neoplasia syndrome type 2 (MEN 2, an endocrine condition)

-If you think a weight loss medication like semaglutide might be right for you, chat with a ReflexMD Wellness Advisor now or take our short quiz to see if you qualify.
+If you think a weight loss medication like GLP-1 might be right for you, chat with a ReflexMD Wellness Advisor now or take our short quiz to see if you qualify.

 Read Next: 4 Scary Diabetes Complications—And How To Avoid Them